What are failing fuel pump symptoms?

 To test for a worn or overheated motor, the technician should perform a current draw test, scope the voltage drop while cranking the engine to detect a dead spot on the armature, perform a voltage drop test across the fuel pump relay contacts, and check for voltage drop at the ground connection.

-Fuel pump symptoms — the fuel pump makes a loud whine when key is turned to RUN position
+4) Fuel pump makes a loud whine when key is turned to RUN position

 A good fuel pump makes a slight humming sound while it’s priming the fuel rail at startup.
 However, a loud whining sound from the fuel pump indicates a more serious